brookhong/Surfingkeys/README.md

 ## Markdown preview

 1. copy your markdown source into clipboard.
-1. `sm` to open markdown preview, which will preview markdown from clipboard.
+1. `;pm` to open markdown preview, which will preview markdown from clipboard.
-1. Then on the preview page, another `sm` will open vim editor to edit markdown source.
+1. Then on the preview page, another `;pm` will open vim editor to edit markdown source.
 1. `:wq` to refresh preview.
 1. `r` to reload markdown source from clipboard.